EU conditionally clears Cargill purchase of ADM chocolate business

 The Commission said its approval was therefore conditional upon Cargill divesting ADM’s industrial chocolate plant in Mannheim, Germany, to a suitable purchaser so as to address the Commission’s concerns.

-The Commission said it had found that Swiss rival Barry Callebaut (BARN.S) was a more significant competitor in Belgium, Britain and France, so there were no competition concerns there.
+The Commission said it had found that Swiss rival Barry Callebaut was a more significant competitor in Belgium, Britain and France, so there were no competition concerns there.
+(Reporting By Philip Blenkinsop; editing by Robert-Jan Bartunek)